donovanglover/hyprnome/README.md

 Usage: hyprnome [OPTIONS]

 Options:
-  -a, --allow-going-backwards  Create empty workspaces when going backwards -v, --verbose                Show information about what hyprnome is doing -h, --help                   Print help (see more with '--help') -V, --version                Print version
+  -p, --previous         Go to the previous workspace instead of the next -n, --no-empty-before  Don't create empty workspaces to the left -N, --no-empty-after   Don't create empty workspaces to the right -m, --move             Move the active window to the dispatched workspace -v, --verbose          Print debugging information -h, --help             Print help (see more with '--help') -V, --version          Print version
 ```

 Example `hyprland.conf`: